Eddpt/ClearScoreChallenge/README.md

 The `DonutView` exposes a method `func setup(with childView: UIView)` which allows its users to pass any view to be contained in.

-The calculation of the maximum `width` for the contained view is the following (given that it should be a square):
+The calculation of the maximum `width` for the contained view is the following (I've made the assumption that it should be a square):

 ```
 h^2 = side^2 + side^2 = 2 * side^2 <=>